 \subsubsection{Old SNRs as smoking UHE $\gamma$-ray guns}

-While supernova remnants are proposed here as the dominant contributors to the first CR proton component, characterised by a sharp decline above $\sim 100~\mathrm{TeV}$, we cannot exclude the possibility that a subset of SNRs may operate as proton PeVatrons and contribute non-negligibly to the second CR component.
-Under favourable conditions, acceleration of protons to PeV energies may occur during very early evolutionary stages of SNRs, when shock velocities can reach a significant fraction of the speed of light ($v_{\rm sh} \gtrsim 0.03 \, c$) and the magnetic field is strongly amplified, for example through CR-induced instabilities.
-In these circumstances, the combination of strong shocks, enhanced magnetic turbulence, and high ambient densities can raise the maximum attainable particle energy into the PeV range \citep[e.g.][]{Ptuskin2012,Bell2013,Blasi2013Review}.
+While supernova remnants are proposed here as the dominant contributors to the first CR proton component, characterized by a sharp decline above $\sim 100~\mathrm{TeV}$, it remains possible that a subset of SNRs operates as proton PeVatrons and contributes non-negligibly to the second CR component.
+Under favorable conditions, protons may be accelerated to PeV energies during the very early stages of SNR evolution, when shock velocities can reach a significant fraction of the speed of light ($v_{\rm sh} \gtrsim 0.03,c$) and the magnetic field is strongly amplified, for example through CR-induced instabilities.
+In such environments, the combination of strong shocks, enhanced magnetic turbulence, and high ambient densities can raise the maximum attainable particle energy into the PeV range \citep[e.g.][]{Ptuskin2012,Bell2013,Blasi2013Review,Bykov2025}.

-The absence of UHE $\gamma$-ray detections from young SNRs cannot, therefore, be regarded as a decisive argument against their operation as PeVatrons.
-The short duration of the PeVatron phase and the rapid escape of the highest-energy particles from the remnant make it intrinsically difficult to identify such objects through direct $\gamma$-ray observations of young SNR shells.
+The short duration of the PeVatron phase and the rapid escape of the highest-energy particles from the remnant make it inherently difficult to identify such objects through direct $\gamma$-ray observations of young SNR shells.
+The absence of UHE $\gamma$-ray detections from young SNRs should therefore not be regarded as a decisive argument against their ability to act as PeVatrons.

-A more promising approach is provided by indirect searches for so-called “smoking guns”, namely the detection of $\gamma$-ray emission produced by CR protons and nuclei that have escaped their accelerator and subsequently interact with nearby giant molecular clouds (GMCs).
-In this scenario \citep{AhAt1996clouds}, $\gamma$-ray emission may be observed thousands of years after the accelerator itself has faded away.